FrancoisPorcher/FutureLatents/README.md

 FutureLatents explores world models that predict future visual representations directly in latent space, conditioned (or not), on previous video frames.

-It currently supports VJEPA2 backbone, and Kinetics 400 dataset.
+It currently supports VJEPA2 backbone and the Kinetics 400 dataset, and also provides a `Kinetics400_cached` variant for training on pre-computed embeddings.
 Will soon support DinoV3 and 4DS backbones, and Kinetics 700, WISA, Something Something V2 datasets.

 ## Installation